-“Hong Kong is a very complex problem because we’ve given tremendous amounts of money in the form of incentives to make Hong Kong free, to make Hong Kong work — and to our detriment… All of those incentives that they had for the Hong Kong market, in order to keep a certain amount of freedom over there, knowing they have China looming over the top of them — but all of those incentive, billions and billions and billions of dollars I gave, that we gave, to Hong Kong, I’ve taken back now,” Trump said in the interview, as reported by South China Morning Post.
+“Hong Kong is a very complex problem because we’ve given tremendous amounts of money in the form of incentives to make Hong Kong free, to make Hong Kong work — and to our detriment… All of those incentives that they had for the Hong Kong market, in order to keep a certain amount of freedom over there, knowing they have China looming over the top of them — but all of those incentives, billions and billions and billions of dollars I gave, that we gave, to Hong Kong, I’ve taken back now,” Trump said in the interview, as reported by South China Morning Post.

 Trump stood up to China, leading to a trade war, after realizing that the Asian nation was taking advantage of America’s trade policies while also stealing sensitive technologies.
 The two countries arrived at a phase-1 deal to end the trade conflict.
 However, the COVID-19 pandemic has put such trade issues on hold as Trump revealed that his mindset about China has changed after seeing how they enabled the pandemic.

-Human Rights Watch has asked Hong Kong authorities to release 10 pro-democracy activists who were arrested on August 10 under the pretense of vague national security crimes.
+Human Rights Watch has asked authorities to release 10 pro-democracy activists who were arrested on August 10 under the pretense of vague national security crimes.
 The organization has also requested world governments to hold a special session on China at the UN Human Rights Council as well as establish a new mechanism to monitor the Asian nation.